neo4j-contrib/py2neo/doc/index.rst

 client and the server by batching and lazily retrieving data.
 Most read and write operations are explicit, allowing the Python application developer a high degree of control over network traffic.

-Note: Previous versions of py2neo have synchronised data between client and server automatically,
+.. note:: Previous versions of py2neo have synchronised data between client and server automatically,
     such as when setting a single property value.
 Py2neo 2.0 will not carry out updates to client or server objects until this is explicitly requested.

 To illustrate synchronisation, let's give Alice and Bob an *age* property each.
 Longhand, this is done as follows::